 - The City Plan of 1928 was the City's first formalized attempt to guide growth and public investment, establishing zoning and a parks and recreation department.
-However, on the negative side, the Plan promoted race segregation of neighborhoods and districts, creating divisions and inequities that still exist today. - The construction of the Interstate Highway system of IH 35, cutting through the urban core in the 1960s contributed to the economic development of the city and the nation, but tore the fabric of the eastern
+However, on the negative side, the Plan promoted race segregation of neighborhoods and districts, creating divisions and inequities that still exist today. - The construction of the Interstate Highway system of IH 35, cutting through the urban core in the 1960s contributed to the economic development of the city and the nation, but tore the fabric of the eastern edge of Downtown, creating economic barriers and racial divisions with East within, has left this large part of Downtown with little vitality.

-- Shortly after the highway was constructed, urban renewal swept the northern and eastern quadrants of Downtown, where the State and UT considerably expanded their holdings, removing single-family neighborhoods.
-Single institutional uses, such as the Federal Courthouse and State office buildings and their parking garages followed along with university facilities.
-While many of these uses are positive, the lack of residential and commercial uses nearby or within, has left this large part of Downtown with little vitality. - The 1984 Capitol View Corridor Legislation has been highly effective in preserving key public views to the Capitol building and dome, and in doing so, the image and identity of Austin as the capital city of Texas.
-Responding to community concerns that new high-rise development was beginning to overshadow and obstruct views to the Capitol, the City and State adopted several ordinances and legislation: a Congress Avenue Overlay District, requiring stepbacks for buildings along the central avenue, a Capitol Dominance Zone limiting building height within a certain radius of the Capitol, and the Capitol View Corridors (CVCs), protecting 35 different viewpoints to the Capitol through specific height limits.
+overshadow and obstruct views to the Capitol, the City and State adopted several ordinances and legislation: a Congress Avenue Overlay District, requiring stepbacks for buildings along the central avenue, a Capitol Dominance Zone limiting building height within a certain radius of the Capitol, and the Capitol View Corridors (CVCs), protecting 35 different viewpoints to the Capitol through specific height limits.
 These ordinances are playing a significant role in shaping the form of the Downtown skyline.
-The 1984 Capitol View and East Austin.

-IH 35, completed in the

-1970s, created a significant

-barrier between Downtown
+IH 35, completed in the 1970s, created a significant barrier between Downtown and East Austin.